 Q: What are you working on at the moment?

-A: I am currently working on a 13-movement classical piece for flute, clarinet, string quartet, and 3 solo singers (soprano, tenor, & baritone).
+A: I am currently working on a short orchestral fantasia that will go into my portfolio when I apply for a master's program.
 I am also in the middle of making two albums: one jazz album, and one synth album for helping people study or sleep.
-I am also making a saxophone cover of Billie Eilish's "my future".

 Q: What's your strongest skill?